Evaluating COVID-19 vaccine allocation policies using Bayesian $m$-top exploration: Vaccine policy evaluation

-In this work, we model the Belgian COVID-19 epidemic using the STRIDE individual-based simulator \citep{Kuylen2017}, that explicitly models 11 million Belgians \citep{Willem2021}.
-We consider the phase of the COVID-19 epidemic where vaccine supplies started to be delivered on a weekly basis, with a changing supply rate as vaccine production increased over time.
+We consider the Belgian COVID-19 epidemic in early 2021, where vaccine supplies started to be delivered on a weekly basis, with a changing supply rate as vaccine production increased over time.
 We take into account the two types of vaccines that were available in Belgium during this phase, i.e., mRNA \citep{Polack2020, ZhangNa2020} and vector-based vaccines \citep{Zhu2020}.
-We investigate how a weekly supply of vaccines is best allocated to all age groups that make up the population.
-We consider different social distancing schemes to explore the effect of such policies on the vaccination campaign.
-In these scenarios, we investigate the impact of policies on infections and hospitalisations.
-To enable a Bayesian learning approach, we will introduce priors for these scenarios using epidemic modelling theory in Section~\ref{section:outcome_posteriors}.
+We investigate how a weekly supply of vaccines is best allocated among all age groups of the population.
+We consider different social distancing schemes, under distinct vaccine uptake proportions (i.e., the proportion of individuals that will comply with the strategy and take the vaccine), to explore the effect of such policies on the vaccination campaign.
+Specifically, we study the impact of household clustering in vaccine uptake \cite{Kuylen2020}.
+Household clustering is important in this regard, as recent work shows that households constitute a reasonable proxy for predictors associated with vaccine hesitancy \cite{Chaudhuri2022}.
+Moreover, parents who have a negative attitude towards vaccination might be reluctant to vaccinate their children \cite{Kuylen2020}.

+Children were excluded from the initial COVID-19 vaccination campaigns in 2021 for regulatory reasons.
+However, they are considered vaccine eligible in our study to enable a population-wide assessment to shape future vaccine allocation strategies, consistent with earlier research \cite{Medlock2009,angeli2025insights}.

+To support detailed contact reduction schemes and investigate vaccine uptake at the household level, the use of a fine-grained individual-based model is warranted \cite{Kuylen2017, Kuylen2020, Chan2024}.
+To this end, we use the STRIDE individual-based simulator \cite{Kuylen2017}, to explicitly model 11 million Belgians \cite{Willem2021}, that can engage in social contacts at home, in workplaces, in schools or in the general community.
+To enable a Bayesian learning approach, we will introduce priors for these scenarios using insights from epidemic modelling theory in Section~\ref{section:outcome_posteriors}.